vivekjuneja/vivekjuneja.github.io/_posts/2016-09-07-container-platform.md

 Service Validator and Governance Engine is a tool that allows for enforcing standard guidelines to all services built and published.
 This allows for a consistency to be maintained in a distributed service oriented environment.
 New rules could be added or old rules could be removed at any point of time.
 This Engine is used while build and release cycle for all Service development teams.
 A Team could also use this tool for local development to check if any service built by the team is non-compliant to the said governance rules.
 The enforcement happens through a process of monitoring and code inspection, along with metadata that is collected from a published service.
 For example: A service image used by a team can have a open SSH port to all, which could be a potential security breach.
 Similarly, a Service could be using an old Service Mock that is currently or deprecated.
 The Service Validator and Governance Engine can work with the Service Notification engine notifying the Service Development team on any non-compliance or slippage, and issue warnings.
 At some stage, the Validator and Governance can auto correct the configuration itself provide some set of self-healing capability to an application runtime.
 This allows it to take proactive steps to prevent future failure.

-## Key Tenets of the Solution

-The following are the key tenets of the Solution :-

-1. Must be IaaS agnostic.
-The Solution can work on any infrastructure - Virtualized, Non-virtualized, Public or Private Cloud

-2. The Solution Stack can be extended to support any framework or language runtime New Service Policies or Governance rules can be added at any point of time

-3. The Solution Stack must not be strongly coupled with the Architecture of the Service oriented Application using it

-4. Any component of part of the Solution Stack can be replaced with a new technology or new implementation

-5. Each Component of the Solution Stack is independently usable, testable and deployable

-6. Must allow support for Application Feature Flags, Rolling Deployments, A/B Testing etc. for modern Microservices based development